captainepoch/husky/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Default Template
+name: Bug report
-about: This is a default template for opening an issue.
+labels: "bug"
+assignees: ""
+about: Create a report to help us improve
 ---

 <!--
 You acknowledge, opening this issue, that you read Codeberg's ToS and the content you upload meets to the requirements.